By Ramona McKean

 I’d like to say the romance proceeded smoothly, but like in other passionate relationships, I encountered great pain.
 The greatest pain was my having to leave China suddenly and unexpectedly, the result of a deadly accident that killed the man beside me and left me in serious condition.

 Many have described my survival as nothing short of a miracle.
 Head-on, no seatbelt, etc. I am convinced that were it not for friendship, I’d not be alive today.
 Loving devotion, the hands-on kind, from many Chinese friends, and strangers too, made all the difference in the world.
 Their love helped me to survive two Chinese hospitals, one in an impoverished area, and two risky flights back to Canada.
 (The story is in my book.)
 Family and friends in Canada, exceptional medical care and the loving grace of God saw to the rest of my slow healing.
-Three and a half years later, I was able to return.
+Three and a half years later, I returned to study Mandarin.